usnistgov/inet/FeatureCAN.md

 # FeatureCAN branch:

-We have adapted the FICO4OMNET-CAN package (http://git.inet.haw-hamburg.de/core/public/FiCo4OMNeT) to OMNET ++ 5.2.1 & the latest INET Framework version 3.6.4 so that we can use these experiments within the UCEF Environement VM.
+We have adapted the FICO4OMNET-CAN package (http://git.inet.haw-hamburg.de/core/public/FiCo4OMNeT) to OMNET ++ 5.2.1 & the latest INET Framework version 3.6.4 so that we can use the CAN experiments within the UCEF Environement VM.

 Changes we made to the FICO4OMNET-CAN package :